evosec/gradle-gitflow-release/README.md

     username "git_username"                  // Username to be used to push changes.
 Default: null password "git_password"                  // Password to be used to push changes.
 Default: null failOnSnapshotDependencies true          // Should the release start fail when SNAPSHOT dependencies are found?
-Default: true pushAfterReleaseFinish true              // Should the plugin push changes to remote after release finish?
-Default: true versionPropertyFile "gradle.properties"  // properties file containing the "version" property.
+Default: true pushAfterReleaseFinish false             // Should the plugin push changes to remote after release finish?
+Default: false versionPropertyFile "gradle.properties"  // properties file containing the "version" property.
 Default: gradle.properties
 }
 ```